 Collaborators: Wadsworth Center, Washington U, St. Louis, Cybercell consortium

 A dynamic simulation of E. coli and Shewanella will be developed using published literature, databases, and high-throughput E. coli experimental data from the Cybercell consortium, including microarray, proteomics, and quantitative RT-PCR.
 The PIs will start on a hypothetical network, move to E. coli, and extend their simulations to Shewanella.
 Relevant software will be made readily available.
 The investigators will form a strong connection with the Shewanella Federation.

 Computational Resources for GTL Herbert M. Sauro, Keck Graduate Institute; Claremont College

-of Prokaryotic Regulatory Networks Charles E. Lawrence, Wadsworth Center Collaborators: Washington University, St. Louis
+Development of Bioinformatics and Experimental Technologies for Identification of Prokaryotic Regulatory Networks Charles E. Lawrence, Wadsworth Center Collaborators: Washington University, St. Louis

 Microbial Genomics and Metabolomics

 Growing Uncultured Microorganisms from Soil Communities Kim Lewis, Northeastern University